 There is quite a bit of mobility required to execute a proper gait cycle.
 The normal range of motion in the feet and ankles is 20 degrees of dorsiflexion, 60 degrees of plantar flexion, 15 degrees of eversion, and 35 degrees of inversion, and 65 degrees of extension in your big toe.
 If any one of these aspects is lacking there will be compensation, which can lead to irritation in the feet, ankles, and/or anywhere up the chain.

-Thankfully, Yoga Tune Up® has a variety of self massage techniques and exercises to create mobility, awareness, and soothe pain in your feet.
+Thankfully, Yoga Tune Up® has a variety of self massage techniques and exercises to create mobility, awareness, and relieve pain in your feet.
 This awesome video with Jill Miller will be a serious treat for your feet, while simultaneously working balance and spinal alignment.
 Get ready to walk on!